Data-Science-Projects-Code/Quakes/README.md

 A few years ago I started a makerspace with a group of really good folks.
 Along the way, we met an artist and instructor, [Christina Weisner](https://www.christinaweisner.com/about), who was in the early stages of doing a project and consulting with one of our members, Kerry Krauss.
 Kerry was a professor of electronics technology at the local community college.

 According to Kerry, the code was a bit of kludge.
 It got the data from USGS somehow; I'm not sure if was RSS, Atom, or JSON.
-From there, the data was processed and sent a signal to a bunch of Arduino Uno boards by *sound*.
+From there, the data was processed and sent a signal to a bunch of Arduino Uno boards ***by sound***.
 Each Arduino was used to actuate one of the seismometers Christina bought.
 That might seem nuts but Kerry's rationale was, since they were having to troubleshoot at each location, audio was easier to troubleshoot than whipping out a multimeter every time.
 You can see Christina & Kerry and learn more about her project [here](https://www.youtube.com/embed/uK_es620K0w).

 What I liked about this project was how it blended art with technology.
-Even more interesting is one of the hydrophones was still functional so Christina (with some help) was able to make the observers part of the installation.
+Even more interesting was one of the hydrophones was still functional so Christina (with some help) was able to make the observers part of the installation.
 Another thing I found interesting was the artist as a sort of conductor rather than as the sole author.
-Christina had the inspiration and idea but almost all the most fabrication and technical aspects came from others.
+Christina had the inspiration and idea for the project but almost all the most fabrication and technical aspects came from others.

 [Top](#table-of-contents)